 EMILY/GRANT, live at the Ellington Jazz Club

-In 2022, EMILY/GRANT are thrilled to announce the release of their long awaited work THE CITY, Out TODAY - May 15.
+In 2022, EMILY/GRANT were thrilled to announce the release of their long awaited work THE CITY, Out NOW.

 All stories in this bio are true (just a teeny bit exaggerated at times).
 Some off the long winded details have been removed to make coming to their gigs, hanging out with them afterwards and hearing all the juicy bits a more wholesome experience!